 Los Angeles, California

 Los Angeles is a world center of entertainment, culture, fashion, technology, business and education.
 Often referred to as the “Entertainment Capital of the World,” Los Angeles provides wheelchair accessible vacations, fun and entertainment to both residents and visitors.
+Get your scooter, wheelchair, or power wheelchair rental in Los Angeles through Special Needs Group and experience it all for yourself.
 From shopping, beaches, amusement parks, museums, galleries, live music, fantastic culinary experiences and more – the question isn’t, ‘What should we do?’
 But rather, ‘Where shall we begin?

 For fans of American sports history, the Championship Tour at Dodger Stadium is a must-see with a scooter rental in Los Angeles.
 The third oldest ballpark in Major League Baseball has been home to some of the greatest players in the game.
 The Championship Tour gives visitors exclusive behind-the-scenes access to the Stadium, including the field, Dodger dugout, the Vin Scully Press Box and the Dugout Club, home of the Dodger’s two World Series trophies.
 The tour is approximately 80-90 minutes long and is accommodating to those visiting on wheelchair accessible vacations.

 Cruise Lines out of Port of Los Angeles: Celebrity Cruises, Costa Cruise Line, Crystal Cruises, Cunard Line, Disney Cruise Line, Holland America Line, Norwegian Cruise Line, Oceania Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean Cruise Line, Seabourn Cruise Line, Silversea Cruises.